cash stack icon

 What is a Lifetime ISA?

-Their main appeal is that the Government adds a 25% bonus on balances held in a Lifetime ISA.
+The main appeal of a Lifetime ISA is that the Government adds a 25% bonus on balances held in the account.
 This means if you were to pay in the maximum of £4,000 per tax year, you could earn an additional £1,000 on this amount.

-With a cash LISA, your provider pays interest on any funds deposited.
+With a cash LISA, your provider pays interest on any funds deposited (and on the Government bonus you receive).
 This is similar to other types of cash ISAs and traditional savings accounts.

-In contrast, with a stocks and shares LISA, you’d be investing your money in the stock market.
-While this presents the possibility of greater returns, you must be aware that the value of your investment can go down as well as up.
+In contrast, with a stocks and shares LISA, you’d be investing your money in the stock market instead of receiving interest.
+While this presents the possibility of greater returns, particularly if you invest for the long-term, you must be aware that the value of your investment can go down as well as up.

 Lifetime ISA rules